-Cullen is a must see town in Moray.
-It has a massive amount to offer and lots of activities to keep you busy while you visit.
+Cullen is a must visit location for visitors to Moray.
+For such a tiny town, Cullen offers a huge range of activities to keep you amused, entertained and fulfilled.
 The seaside village sits in the perfect location for coastal views and walks, has its own beautiful beach and is the home of the famous Cullen Skink.

 While the railway may have been decommissioned in the late 1960s, the Cullen Viaducts have been preserved and converted into walking trails.
 They sit proudly above the town and are a sight to behold when you enter the town.
 They are just as picturesque from below as the wonderful views you see when you walk across them.